Canon 200D versus Canon 7D II

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|

 |Canon 760D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||5.0||12||no|

 |Canon T5i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|

 Both the 200D and the 7D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 7D Mark II replaced the earlier Canon 7D, while the 200D followed on from the Canon 100D.

 So how do things add up?
 Is the Canon 200D better than the Canon 7D II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.